pankaj892/Android-Projects/README.md

 # Android-Projects
-This project is a simple app which keeps track of the scores of two teams in a basketball match
+Simple app which keeps track of the scores of two teams in a basketball match